An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions

 \section{Introduction}

-A thin solid film deposited on the substrate agglomerates or dewets to form isolated islands due to surface tension\slash capillarity effects when heated to high enough temperatures but well below the melting point of the thin film.
+A thin solid film deposited on the substrate will agglomerate or dewet to form isolated islands due to surface tension\slash capillarity effects when heated to high enough temperatures but well below the thin film's melting point.
 This process is referred to as the solid-state dewetting (SSD)~\cite{Thompson12} since the thin film remains solid.
 In recent years, SSD has been found wide applications in thin film technologies, and it is emerging as a promising route to produce well-controlled patterns of particle arrays used in sensors \cite{Mizsei93}, optical and magnetic devices \cite{Rath07}, and catalyst formations \cite{Randolph07}.
-Much experimental (e.g.,~\cite{Ye10a,Ye11a,Amram12,Rabkin14,Herz216,Naffouti16,Kovalenko17}) and theoretical efforts (e.g.,~\cite{Jiang12,Srolovitz86a,Wang15,Jiang16,Bao17,Bao17b,Dornel06,Wong00,Kim13,Kan05}) have been devoted to SSD not just because of its importance in industrial applications but also the arising scientific questions within the problems.
+A lot of experimental (e.g.,~\cite{Ye10a,Ye11a,Amram12,Rabkin14,Herz216,Naffouti16,Kovalenko17}) and theoretical efforts (e.g.,~\cite{Jiang12,Srolovitz86a,Wang15,Jiang16,Bao17,Bao17b,Dornel06,Wong00,Kim13,Kan05}) have been devoted to SSD not just because of its importance in industrial applications but also the arising scientific questions within the problem.

-In general, SSD can be regarded as a type of open surface evolution problems governed by surface diffusion \cite{Mullins57} and moving contact lines \cite{Srolovitz86}.
+In general, SSD can be regarded as a type of open surface evolution problem governed by surface diffusion \cite{Mullins57} and moving contact lines \cite{Srolovitz86}.
 When the thin film moves along the solid substrate, a moving contact line forms where the three phases (i.e., solid film, vapor and substrate) meet.
 This brings an additional kinetic feature to this problem.
-Recently, different mathematical models and simulation methods have been proposed for simulating SSD, such as sharp-interface models \cite{Srolovitz86, Wong00, Wang15, Jiang19c}, phase-field models \cite{Jiang12, Dziwnik15b, Naffouti17,Huang19b} and other models including the crystalline formulation \cite{Carter95, Zucker13}, discrete chemical potential method \cite{Dornel06} and kinetic Monte Carlo method \cite{Pierre09b}.
+Recently, different mathematical models and simulation methods have been proposed to study SSD, such as sharp-interface models \cite{Srolovitz86, Wong00, Wang15, Jiang19c}, phase-field models \cite{Jiang12, Dziwnik15b, Naffouti17,Huang19b} and other models including the crystalline formulation \cite{Carter95, Zucker13}, discrete chemical potential method \cite{Dornel06} and kinetic Monte Carlo method \cite{Pierre09b}.

-In this work, we restrict ourselves to the model in \cite{Jiang19c}.
-It is a sharp-interface model of SSD in three-dimensional (3d) space and was developed based on the thermodynamic variation.
-As shown in Fig.~\ref{fig:model3d}, the film/vapor interface is described by an open surface with parameterization given by (with $\vec X=(x,~y,~z)^T$ or $\vec X=(x_1,~x_2,~x_3)^T$)
+In this work, we will restrict ourselves to the model in \cite{Jiang19c}.
+It is a sharp-interface model in three dimensions (3D) and was developed based on the thermodynamic variation.
+As illustrated in Fig.~\ref{fig:model3d}(a), we consider the case when a thin film is deposited on a flat substrate.
+The evolving film/vapor interface is described by a moving open surface $S(t)$ with mapping given by (with $\vec X=(x,~y,~z)^T$ or $\vec X=(x_1,~x_2,~x_3)^T$)